Dual-Iron/RwModLoader/MODDERS.md

 To hot reload:
 1. Enter the pause menu in-game.
 2. Overwrite RWMOD files in the `%appdata%/.rw/mods` folder.
 This can be done by wrapping your mod (see below).
-You can also modify `%appdata%/.rw/prefs.json`.
 3. Click HOT RELOAD in-game.
 It's to the left of the EXIT button.

 ### Wrapping mods as RWMOD files